Skills to Win

 Organizing Your Team

 Because organizing is a team endeavor, not a solo sport, we are requiring organizations to create a team of at least 20 people in order to register for this training.
-In addition, for every team of 20, organizations need to select at least group coordinator to lead exercises in their group.
+In addition, for every team of 20, organizations need to select at least one group coordinator to lead exercises in their group.
 Organizations may send as many participants as they would like provided there is at least one group coordinator in each group of 20.
-Group coordinators will attend a two-hour training prior to the workshop to be trained on best practices for using Zoom, leading discussions, and facilitating the curriculum.
-Anyone is eligible to serve as a group coordinator if they are committed and well organized, and have access to a pro-level Zoom account.
-If your team is planning to have Spanish speaking participants, you must provide a group coordinator who can communicate course logistics and facilitate exercises in Spanish.
-We will provide the materials and interpretation in the main sessions.
+Group coordinators will attend a two-hour training prior to the workshop to be trained on best practices for using Zoom, leading discussions, and facilitating the break out sessions.
+Anyone is eligible to serve as a group coordinator if they are committed and well-organized, and have access to a pro-level Zoom account.
+If your team is planning to have Spanish-speaking participants, you must have a group coordinator who can communicate course logistics and facilitate breakout exercises in Spanish.
+We will provide the Spanish materials and Spanish interpretation in the main sessions.
 Find out more about being a group coordinator

-The workshop will be led by Jane McAlevey and Danielle Mahones of the Labor Center.
+The workshop will be led by Katie Miles and Danielle Mahones of the Labor Center.
 It will be offered in English and Spanish.